OrifInformatique/Nextjs_test/README.md

 ```sh
 touch .env.local
 ```
-and put it in the url of the api
+and put it in the URL of the API
 ```text
 NEXT_PUBLIC_API_URL=http://localhost:3000/api
 ```